-Class 12 Biology students should refer to the following NCERT Book chapter Organisms And Populations in standard 12.
-This NCERT Book for Grade 12 Biology will be very useful for exams and help you to score good marks
+Class 12 Biology students should refer to the following NCERT Book Chapter 13 Organisms and Populations in Class 12.
+This NCERT Book for Class 12 Biology will be very useful for exams and help you to score good marks

 ORGANISMS AND POPULATIONS